This is an updated article

 Here’s a bit more about how big data is affecting these areas:

-1. Improving Student Outcomes
+1. Improving student outcomes

-Over the course of her educational career, each student leaves a unique paper trail of her learning data.
+Over the course of their educational career, each student leaves a unique paper trail of their learning data.
 Much of this is left behind unless schoolwork is saved.
 The main measure we have of progress is exams.
 But big data can help us keep track of a student’s educational career over time in order to improve overall outcomes, help her choose the right career, and optimize lifelong learning.
 Collecting big data in such a way can offer us insight into creating the right test questions and environment to enhance learning for each student.

-2. Personalizing Curricula
+2. Personalizing curricula